TheFeshy/LasaurApp/firmware/README.md

 It compiles with avr-gcc.
 If you've got the technical know-how to evaluate if this firmware is for you, you should be able to take it from there.

+## How tested is this?

+On Mike's custom built board, it homes, moves and appears to fire the laser as it should.
+On anything else it is completely untested.
+It likely doesn't even compile for non-RAMPS boards, and many many features have not been tested.

+## The laser has malfunctioned and is melting my face

+Worry not!
+That large disclaimer at the very top has almost certainly indemnified me from any harm.

 ## See also

 [grbl](http://github.com/grbl/grbl)